Penn Battle III vs Daiwa BG: What Are The Differences, And Which Is Best To Buy?

 Let’s say we’re after an 8000 size spinning reel for casting metal slices, stickbaits, and poppers at GT’s and tuna.

 Both are ferocious fish, belligerent fighters, and determined to ruin your day.
 Do you take the Battle or the BG?
-Keeping in mind, both reels are suitable.
+Keeping in mind, that both reels are suitable.

 Considering that casting metal slices is on the menu, speed is a factor.
 In this case, the extra speed and pick-up of the BG are better suited.